-Spend a few minutes analysing the question before writing your essay.
+Spend a couple of minutes analysing the task.

 Example Task 2 question

-Many IELTS candidates now will start to write about language learning in general or how kids learn languages.… this is not specific and you will lose marks, so we need to look at the Topic Keywords now.
+Some IELTS candidates might start to write about language learning in general or how kids learn languages.
+This is not specific and you will lose marks, so we need to look at the Topic Keywords now.

 Topic Keywords: better, children, learning a foreign language, primary school, secondary school.

-So it is clear that the essay should be about ‘whether youngsters should begin to learn language at either primary school or secondary school’.
-You will need to explain and give examples of one advantage and one disadvantage.
-The question is actually asking for you opinion. see below about instruction words.
+So it is clear that the essay should be about ‘whether youngsters should begin to learn a new language at either primary school or secondary school’.
+You will need to explain and give examples of 2 advantages and 2 disadvantages.
+The question is actually asking for your opinion. see below about instruction words.

-These words show what you have to write about and also indicate what kind of essay it should be.
-In this case it’s asking if the advantages outweigh the disadvantages.
-The key word ‘outweigh’ means in other words: ‘are the advantages stronger than the disadvantages?’
-You also need to state your opinion in the thesis statement and body paragraphs.
+Instruction words show what you have to write about and also indicate what kind of essay it should be.
+In this case, it’s asking if the advantages outweigh the disadvantages.
+The keyword ‘outweigh’ means: ‘are the advantages stronger than the disadvantages?’
+You also need to clearly state your opinion in the thesis statement and body paragraphs.

 More examples of instruction words.

-- Discuss both views and give your own opinion.
-(Discussion essay)
+Discuss both views and give your own opinion.
+(Discussion essay with opinion)

-The instruction words tell us what type of essay it is going to be as there are 5 types of essays in IELTS writing task 2.
+The instruction words tell you what type of essay it is going to be as there are 5 types of essays in IELTS writing task 2.
 Click here to see more on that.

-Take a look here for a lesson on when you should give an opinion in an IELTS essay, it’s all about reading the instruction words carefully to see if your opinion is needed or not.
+Take a look here for a lesson on when you should give a direct opinion in an IELTS essay, it’s all about reading the instruction words carefully to see if your direct opinion is needed or not.

 The same task but as a discussion essay